d-one/brick-by-brick/README.md

-# sds-brick-by-brick
+# brick-by-brick
-Repository for the SDS databricks brick-by-brick workshop
+Repository for the D ONE databricks brick-by-brick workshop

 # Content
 1. Setup Workspace